soggybag/Front-end-Web-Class-7/README.md

 - .html('string') gets, sets the content of a tag.
 - .addClass('class-name') sets a class name
-- removeClass('class-name') removes a class name
+- .removeClass('class-name') removes a class name
 - .click(function(){}) handles a click event on an element with the closure
 - .attr(['name']) gets or sets the value of an attribute
 - .animate({}, time) animates a property